 4. The Atlantis Gene

-This book is a combination of almost a lot of different genres at the same time, like mystery, suspense, sci-fi, and thriller.
+The Atlantis Gene combines many genres, like mystery, suspense, sci-fi, and thriller.
 The touch of the apocalypse thrown in follows the battle to save humanity from impending doom.
 An ancient structure is found hidden beneath the ice in Antarctica.
-A secret society feels like they know the answer to this ancient structure and the dire consequences for the human race as a whole.
+A secret society feels like they know the answer to this ancient structure and the dire consequences for the human race.

 Author: A.G.
 Riddle